olegmikadze/olegmikadze/README.md

-### Welcome to my Github account 👋

-Web developer at Folderly from Ukraine, Kyiv.
+### Web developer at Folderly from Ukraine, Kyiv 👋

 ## My working stack of technologies:
 - JavaScript ES5+